Tasmanian languages: Languages and language families

 The Eastern languages seem to share a common vocabulary, and use the nominal particle na.
 The Western languages use leā instead of na.

-Dixon & Crowley (1981)
+Crowley & Dixon (1981)

 Tasmanian languages according to Dixon & Crowley (1981).
 Grey was uninhabited at time of contact.

-Dixon and Crowley (1981) reviewed the data.
+Crowley & Dixon (1981) reviewed the data.
 They evaluate 13 local varieties, and find 6 to 8 languages, with no conclusion on two additional varieties (those of the west coast) due to lack of data.
 Listed here (clockwise from the northwest) with their Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) codes, they are: